null How to minimise stress and keep your dog happy during the coronavirus pandemic

 Also consider that if you create in your dog the expectation that you are available all the time, they may develop separation-related behaviours in future.
 A regular routine, appropriate mental and physical exercise and enrichment along with predictable interactions will help prevent the onset and development of behaviour problems and keep your dog happy and relaxed.

-Now that you are home, there are many things that you can do to prevent the worsening of your dog's separation problem and, if you have not done this before, you should immediately ask your vet to refer you to a Certificated Clinical Animal Behaviourist.
+Don't worry, being at home means there are many things that you can do to prevent the worsening of your dog's separation problem and, if you have not done this before, you should immediately ask your vet to refer you to a certificated clinical animal behaviourist.

 Separation problems affect your dog's welfare and are warning signs of mental suffering.
-In this difficult period, you can discuss options over the phone or they can also do an online consultation and provide a referral.
+During the pandemic, it might be necessary to do an online consultation but vets can still provide a referral.
 If your dog had a behaviour visit in the past for his separation issue, we strongly recommend recontacting the behaviourist.